First literal versions of Snow White

 Most famous film adaptation of Snow White was made by Walt Disney in 1937.
 Young Walt Disney had ambitious dream to create a full-length animation film.
 Hollywood movie industry refereed the film as "Disney´s folly" while it was on production.
 To get a loan for the film Disney had to pledge his own house among other things.
 But it was all worth it because Snow White became a huge financial success with $ 1.48 million budget bringing $480 millions in the box offices world wide.

-Disney´s animation was based on Brothers Grimm version of Snow White but the biggest difference that the animation had to the original story was that Walt Disney gave individual personality to each of the dwarfs.
+Disney´s animation was based on Brothers Grimm version of Snow White but the biggest difference was that Walt Disney gave individual personality to each of the dwarfs.
 They became Doc, Grumpy, Happy, Sleepy, Bashful, Sneezy and Dopey.
 There was over 700 animators working on Snow White and over 20 million drawings were made.
 Film was a critical success and recommended for both children and adults.

 Disney´s Snow White is sweet and kind-hearten in her nature but she also has sassy side of her that people often tend to neglect.
 This comes out especially in scenes that she shares with Grumpy.
 Snow White is also the first official Disney princess in the Disney princess merchandise.